 CANCER LEADS AMONG CAUSES OF LONG-TERM DISABILITY CLAIMS

 Unum is a Fortune 500 company and one of the leading providers of Disability, Long-Term Care, Life, Voluntary, and Disability benefits.
-In 2010, the company looked at data concerning their long-term disability claims.
-Unum found that cancer has been the top cause of long-term disability claims within their company during the past 10 years.
+In 2010, the company reviewed its long-term disability claim data and found that cancer was the top cause of long-term disability claims during the previous decade.

 • Breast cancer - 52% in 2010, 47% in 2001